TrStans606/DeNovoTelomereMiner/README.md

 # DeNovoTelomereMiner Quick Start

 DeNovoTelomereMiner is built for POSIX systems and has been tested on Fedora, Ubuntu, and macOS 15.
 For an easy install try the new [docker](https://www.docker.com/get-started/) option which works on Linux, macOS (Intel and ARM), and Windows.
+This image should also work with Podman.
 For Windows users, try [Windows Subsystem Linux](https://learn.microsoft.com/en-us/windows/wsl/install) offered by Microsoft.
 It has been tested on Python version 13.1.
 It is recommended to install dependencies via [Homebrew](https://brew.sh/) or [Conda](https://docs.anaconda.com/miniconda/install/), both of which are package managers on macOS and Linux.
 Instructions for installation are included on the project’s homepages.

 # **Dependencies**